Employer of Record vs Staffing Agency: Key Differences 2025

 Here’s what an EOR typically offers:

-• Creation of locally compliant employment contracts
+• Locally compliant employment contracts

 • Global payroll processing and tax filing